LoveYourself999/End-to-End-MLProject/README.md

 - Looking at the Big Picture:
 The predictions derived from our models play a pivotal role in evaluating the ratio of high-risk patients within hospitals.
 This metric serves as a valuable tool for other regions, enabling them to predict potential ICU patients based on vaccination data.
 The insights gained can significantly contribute to governmental decision-making processes, particularly in managing ICU capacity and promoting strategic vaccine distribution.
 The broader implication of this project extends beyond immediate application, offering a framework for proactive healthcare planning in the context of the ongoing pandemic.
 ## 2. A description of the dataset and 3 graphs of EDAs.
-Fetch data and create target column:
+- Fetch data and create target column:
-Load the dataset from github: https://github.com/owid/covid-19-data/tree/master/public/data
+- Load the dataset from github: https://github.com/owid/covid-19-data/tree/master/public/data
-Extract data of Canada from 2020-04-02 to 2022-01-01
+- Extract data of Canada from 2020-04-02 to 2022-01-01
-Create a new column "high_risk" by dividing "icu_patients" by "hosp_patients"
+- Create a new column "high_risk" by dividing "icu_patients" by "hosp_patients"

-__Note that the data has been updated in real-time, so the results and graphs may vary depending on the dataset changes.__
+__Note that the data has been updated in real-time (The row number will be updated), so the results and graphs may vary depending on the dataset changes.__

 Description of the dataset:
 - total_cases: Total confirmed cases of COVID-19.
 Counts can include probable cases, where reported.